 The latter clause lately has taken on special significance.

-Thus far there have been three lawsuits claiming that President Trump, by not severing his ties to certain business enterprises, has violated Article I, Section 9, Clause 8.
+Thus far there have been three lawsuits claiming that President Trump, by not severing his ties to certain business enterprises, has violated the Emoluments Clause.
 At least one is guaranteed a full hearing.
 On March 28, a Maryland federal judge, Peter J. Messitte, a Clinton appointee, granted standing to a suit alleging Trump, by retaining his interest in Trump International Hotel, located several blocks from the White House, has induced state and possibly foreign government officials to use the facilities rather than similar facilities elsewhere.
 In so doing, Trump has enriched himself at the public expense.
 Karl Racine and Brian Frosh, respectively, the attorney general for the District of Columbia and the State of Maryland, are claiming that their jurisdictions are facing an “intolerable dilemma” in having to choose between losing revenue and inviting retaliation by Trump’s people.

 This appears to be a bizarre stretch of the definition of corruption.
 For one thing, the Constitution clearly states that only Congress can enforce bans on official emoluments.
 For another, President Trump has been directing profits to the U.S. Treasury, at least as visits by foreign officials to his hotel are concerned.
 Of the contribution made this February, George Sorial, chief compliance counsel for The Trump Organization, remarked: “This voluntary contribution fulfills our pledge to donate profits from foreign government patronage at our hotels and similar businesses during President Trump’s term in office.”
 Trump relinquished day-to-day management of his varied enterprises prior to taking office, while retaining the right to withdraw funds as he wishes.